An Example of a Slip and Fall Case

 The Owner Must Have a Duty

 In order for a property owner to be responsible for your injuries, they must have owed you a “duty of care.”
 This is a complicated legal concept, but ultimately, if you were invited onto the property in some way, then the property owner owed you a “duty of care.”
-The property owner is required to make sure that its property is safe for everyone they allow to be on it.
+The property owner is required to keep the property safe for everyone they allow and invite to be on it.

 The property owner must have known, or should have known, that the dangerous condition existed.
 This is sometimes tricky, because in certain situations a dangerous condition can occur suddenly and unexpectedly.
-But property owners have a responsibility to act promptly when they know of a dangerous condition.
+However, property owners have the responsibility to act promptly when they are aware of a dangerous condition.
 In the example above, the Building Manager knew that there was a dangerous condition and she had a duty to make sure that the stairs were safe.

 The Owner Must Breach That Duty

 If a property owner did not properly maintain their property, this is called a “breach” of the duty of care.
-This means that the owner failed to do the things that it was legally required to do.
-If it can be found that the owner had a duty, but the injury occurred anyways, there was very likely a breach of that duty.
-In the example above, the Building Manager did not fix the condition, which was a breach of her duty of care by failing to fix the unsafe stairway.
+This means that the owner failed to do the things that they were legally required to do.
+If it can be determined that the owner had a duty and an injury resulted, then there was likely a breach of that duty.
+In the example above, the Building Manager breached the duty of care by failing to fix the unsafe stairway.

 The Dangerous Condition Must Cause the Slip and Fall

-It must be shown that the dangerous condition itself caused the injury.
-This means that there cannot have been some other event, which caused the slip and fall.
-This sounds simple, but in reality it can sometimes be difficult for a slip and fall lawyer to prove causation.
+It must be established that the dangerous condition itself caused the injury.
+This means that there cannot be an additional event which caused the slip and fall.
+Though this sounds simple, it is often difficult for a slip and fall lawyer to prove this concept of “causation.”
 If, for example, the man was intoxicated while bringing his groceries in, the intoxication may have been the cause of the fall.

-Do You Believe You Have a Slip and Fall Case?
+Do You Believe You Have a RI Slip and Fall Case?

 Call Us Today for a Free Case Evaluation.